Speeding by the Numbers

 - Speeding in residential areas is the most common citizen complaint faced by local police, city councils and HOAs.
 [Source: DOJ/COPS Office]

 - Most residential speeders live near the area of the offense.
-[Source: DOJ/COPS Office]
+[Source: The Office of Community Oriented Policing Services]

 - Speeding increases both the risk of a crash and the risk of injuries and fatalities in crashes.
 [Source: Insurance Institute for Highway Safety]